cglaz/LaravelGames/README.md

 ## Functionality

-1.User and registry
+1.User and registry<br>
 -Auth system<br>
 -Creating User<br>
 -Editing and updating your own user profile<br>
 -Login or register with social media, like Facebook, Google, GitHub<br>

-2.User ones game list
+2.User ones game list<br>
 -Add game from STEAM api<br>
 -Rate added game in user game list<br>
 -Delete game from list<br>
 -Show full details of game<br>

-3.User managment(If user is admin)
+3.User managment(If user is admin)<br>
 -Can see list of users<br>
 -Can see details of ones user<br>

-4.Dashboard - in this section of application you can see statistic of games from STEAM like:
+4.Dashboard - in this section of application you can see statistic of games from STEAM like:<br>
 -Total number of games<br>
 -Number of games with rate 70+<br>
 -The avarege rate of game<br>